Apply to be a PASS Leader

 Position candidates should have received an A or B at JMU for the course they want to support.

-Peer leaders have excellent listening, administrative, organizational, and study skills; a history of outstanding class attendance and performance; and the ability to communicate effectively with peers, staff, and faculty.
+Peer leaders have excellent listening, administrative, speaking, organizational, and study skills; a history of outstanding class attendance and academic performance; and the ability to communicate effectively with peers, staff, and faculty.

-If you are interested in becoming a peer leader, complete and submit the linked Peer Leader Application.
+If you are interested in becoming a PASS leader, please follow these instructions: PASS Leader Application Process